 Farewell Dinner at the end of the trip

 Hotel accommodation is included in your Kathmandu Pokhara Chtiwan Tour cost.
-Stay at 4 star hotels in Kathmandu, Pokhara and Chitwan.
-In Kathmandu your address is Hotel Shanker, at Pokhra, Hotel Barahi and in Chitwan, the beautiful Green Park Chitwan Resort.
+Stay at 3-star hotels in Kathmandu, Pokhara and 4-star resort in Chitwan.
+In Kathmandu, your address is Oasis Kathmandu Hotel or Thamel Boutique Hotel, at Pokhra, Hotel Pokhara Batika and in Chitwan, the beautiful Green Park Chitwan Resort.

 All the rooms at these establishments are air-conditioned and come with en suite bathrooms, running hot and cold water, free wi-fi etc. The hotels have in-house restaurants, bars, cafe, spa, swimming pool, travel desk etc.